edamametechnologies/edamame_posture_action/README.md

    ```

 3. **Using Custom Whitelists with Conformance Checking**
    For stricter security controls, you can use custom whitelists and enforce conformance.
-This pattern will cause the workflow to exit with error code 1 if any non-conforming communications are detected during the session dump.
+This pattern will cause the workflow to exit with a non-zero exit code if any non-conforming communications are detected during the session dump.

    ```yaml
    # At the beginning of the workflow